SAEMF/Simulation Academy Novice Research Grant

 An applicant must:

-- Be a member of SAEM and the SAEM Simulation Academy in good standing at application deadline and during the entire award period.
+- Be a member of SAEM and the SAEM Simulation Academy in good standing during the entire award period.

-- Be American Board of Emergency Medicine or American Board of Osteopathic Emergency Medicine Board-eligible or -certified and practicing in an emergency care setting.
+- Be American Board of Emergency Medicine or American Board of Osteopathic Emergency Medicine Board-eligible or -certified and practicing in an emergency care setting (for physicians).

-- Hold a university appointment (e.g., faculty, fellow, or similar) in or be actively involved (e.g., have an adjunct appointment) with a department or division of emergency medicine or pediatric emergency medicine.
+- Hold a university appointment (e.g., faculty, fellow, or similar) in a department or division of emergency medicine or pediatric emergency medicine.
 Emergency medicine residents in their final year of residency may apply for the Simulation Academy Novice Research Grant, subject to the same stipulation of holding a university appointment at the start of the Simulation Academy Novice Research Grant award period.
+In these instances, the stipulation for future appointment should be addressed in a letter of support provided by the department Chief or Chair.
 The applicant may work as a clinician at an institution other than the host institution or the institution at which the project will be conducted.

 - Indicate intention for a long-term plan for a career in emergency medicine simulation research and conducting projects that may lead to grant-funded simulation research.

-- Not have received extra-mural simulation-based research funding.
+- Not have received extra-mural simulation-based research funding as a primary investigator.
+Previous funding obtained as a co-investigator is allowed.
 Funding from the applicant’s own department is not included in this requirement.

 Greater consideration for receipt of the award will be given to applicants who:

-- Demonstrate a sustained interest in and commitment to emergency medicine simulation and a simulation career.
-This demonstrated commitment may include previous participation in simulation activities related to emergency medicine or another field, peer-reviewed publications and presentations, simulation-based research, or presentations of simulation scholarly activity at scientific meetings, and local, regional, national and international activities focused on research and emergency medicine-focused simulation.
+- Demonstrate a strong interest to emergency medicine simulation and a career in simulation.
+This demonstrated commitment may include previous participation in simulation activities related to emergency medicine or another field, national positions related to education/simulation, previous simulation-based research, peer-reviewed publications and or presentations of simulation based scholarly activity at scientific meetings.
+This can include but is not limited to: local, regional, national and/or international meetings that showcase activities focused on research and emergency medicine-focused simulation projects or products.
 Applicants will be judged and scored according to their expressed and demonstrated commitment to these areas.
 Greater consideration and potentially higher scores will be given to applicants who provide evidence of this commitment.

 - Demonstrate evidence of involvement in SAEM activities and functions.
 Demonstrated involvement includes number of years as a member of SAEM and participation in SAEM activities and functions (e.g., SAEM presentations and committee membership).
-Applicants will be judged and scored according to their expressed and demonstrated commitment to SAEM.
+Applicants will be judged and scored according to their expressed and demonstrated commitment to SAEM (please include this information in the applicant’s biosketch).
 Greater consideration and potentially higher scores will be given to applicants who provide evidence of this commitment.